 JUUL e-liquids come in dessert- and fruit-like flavors, accounting for a large part of the products’ appeal.
 Further, JUUL vaping devices have a small and sleek design that resembles a USB drive.
 This makes it easy for underage teenagers to hide JUULs from parents and teachers.

-JUUL Labs has taken steps to prevent minors from purchasing their products — such as deleting many of their social media platforms — but the number of adolescents who still use JUUL e-cigarettes is alarming.
+JUUL Labs has taken steps to prevent minors from purchasing their products — such as deleting many of their social media accounts — but the number of adolescents who still use JUUL e-cigarettes is alarming.
+These young people are now addicted — so many will likely continue to use the product for years to come.

 The CDC recently conducted a study in which they surveyed 20,189 middle and high school students to determine how many young people used e-cigarettes in 2018.
 The data below shows their findings.